bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 This bundle is designed to typeset a text box.
 It allows for the possibility such that this paragraph is able to have its own text alignment, font size, and font style.
-The "width" attribute can also be used to manually set it to a given width, otherwise it is assumed to be as wide as the paragraph.
+The text box is always set as wide as the paragraph.

     ```par
     Hello world!\\